acgtic211/digital-dice/README.md

 1. Docker.
 2. Kubernetes.
-3. MongoDB as a replica set.
+3. Free account of MongoAtlas. [https://www.mongodb.com/atlas](https://www.mongodb.com/atlas)

 ## Replicating the scenario
 First you need to adjust the parameters inside the `.env.example` and rename them to `.env`.
 Then build the docker image for each of the components of the scenario.
 Those components are inside the folders: